smirnoffkin/about-Satoshi/README.md

 Why did they make the transaction exactly 1 day later?
 What were they discussing at that moment?
 For some reason I'm interested.

 >So, also from the story of [Hal himself](https://bitcointalk.org/index.php?topic=155054.msg1643833#msg1643833 ), we learn that he communicated with Satoshi by email, where they mainly communicated about technical problems.
-Also, if he is to be trusted, he has been a miner since around 70-th block.
+Also, if he is to be trusted, he had been a miner since around 70-th block.
 ![](docs/hal_story.png)

 __Can Satoshi be alive?__